Manganese Removal From The Drinking Water - Does the Berkey water filter remove Manganese?

 Standards of Drinking Water

-Manganese can lead to the browning of the laundry sinks.
-Also, it can result in solid or dense black stains.
+Manganese can brown laundry sinks and cause solid or dense black stains.

 Manganese In Drinking Water

 Manganese intake from drinking is lower than the intake of food.
-The intake of manganese would be 20µg/day for an adult, assuming a daily water intake of 2 liters.
+The manganese intake would be 20µg/day for an adult, assuming a daily water intake of 2 liters.
 Drinking mineral water can increase manganese dosage.

 Health Effects of Manganese Overexposure

 Humans consume manganese through food and drinking water.
-Showering and bathing with manganese-containing water do not increase your exposure since it does not penetrate the skin or even get into the air.
+Showering and bathing with manganese-containing water does not increase exposure since it does not penetrate the skin or the air.

 High exposure to manganese has been associated with toxicity to the nervous system.
-Drinking water with high levels of manganese is harmful to infants and young children.
-It may harm their brain development.
-According to Health Canada, manganese is commonly absorbed in the body through drinking water.
+Drinking water with high levels of manganese harms infants and young children, as it may harm their brain development.
+Health Canada says manganese is commonly absorbed in the body through drinking water.

 Manganese is unlikely to have toxicity effects such as cancer or reproductive damage.
 Young children appear to absorb more manganese than the older age groups.
 They also tend to excrete it less than adults.
 This makes it important for pregnant women and children to have clean drinking water.